 The President of the Board is associated with an entity which provides administrative services for the District at a current cost of \$2,150 per month.
-For the year ended December 31, 2018, the District paid a total of \$25,800 in administrative fees to this entity.
+For the year ended December 31, 2019, the District paid a total of \$25,800 in administrative fees to this entity.

-The District is reimbursed by an entity associated with the President of the Board for use of file server services of \$250 per month.
-For the year ended December 31, 2018, the District was reimbursed \$1,750 by the entity.
+The District, up through July 2019, was reimbursed by an entity associated with the President of the Board for use of file server services of \$250 per month.
+For the year ended December 31, 2019, the District was reimbursed \$1,750 by the entity.
+This arrangement ceased after July, 2019.